emjunior258/certeasy/README.md

 ## Build & run locally

 ### Build Locally
-You must have `Java17 JDK` installed in order to build locally.
+You must have `Java17 JDK` and `Docker` installed in order to build locally.
 All you need to do is to execute the `./build-local.sh` script.
 The script will produce a docker image tagged as `certeasy:local`.

 ### Run locally